evertonmj/redis-test/README.md

 ## How to connect and run replication tests

-### Disclaimer: These instructions assume that you have a direct connection with your Redis Cluster via a terminal.
-The examples below consider that you are connected to a Bastion Host in a private VPC with a host running Alpine Linux and Ubuntu.
+#### Disclaimer: These instructions assume that you have a direct connection with your Redis Cluster via a terminal.
+The examples below consider that you are connected to a Bastion Host in a private VPC with a host running Alpine Linux

 1. **Create your cluster and databases**
    The first step is to create your cluster and your databases.
 [Here](https://redis.io/docs/latest/operate/rs/databases/create/) there is a doc explaining this process.
 To run the Replication Test, you need to create two databases and configure replication.
 You can find detailed instructions [here](replication_test/README.md).
 Don't forget to take note of database endpoints.
 They will be necessary in the next steps.